Skip to content

 Upon Commissioning

 New flight-nurse candidates do not become expert transport clinicians overnight.
 Early development focuses on Air Force nursing standards, readiness culture, and the transition from hospital-floor assumptions to patient care in an aircraft environment.
+Officers also complete military-specific credentialing before they can practice independently in Air Force medical facilities.
+That process typically takes several weeks at the first duty station.

 Work Environment